Market Analysts see Riot Platforms Inc [RIOT] gaining to $12. Time to buy?

 Sponsored

-The results of the trading session contributed to over 44665367 shares changing hands.
-Over the past one week, the price volatility of Riot Platforms Inc stands at 8.58% while the volatility over the past one month is 7.46%.

-The market cap for RIOT stock reached $3.67 billion, with 206.51 million shares outstanding and 196.57 million shares in the current float.
-Compared to the average trading volume of 24.84M shares, RIOT reached a trading volume of 44665367 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 26.69M shares, RIOT reached a trading volume of 58103893 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 What do top market gurus say about Riot Platforms Inc [RIOT]?